Narrative Systems • Worldbuilding Structure • Visual-Narrative Direction

 Structural Pass The material is organized around a clearer quest objective, investigation sequence, faction involvement, branching logic, and choice consequences.

-Clearer Output The result becomes a clearer quest framework: easier to read, easier to revise, easier to discuss with collaborators, and easier to use for production, iteration, or pitch support.
+Clearer Output The result becomes a clearer quest framework: easier to read, revise, discuss with collaborators, and use for planning, iteration, or pitch support.

 Lore Architecture: World Rules, Pressure, and Setting Logic